19th Bangladesh National Film Awards

-The 19th Bangladesh National Film Awards, presented by Ministry of Information, Bangladesh to felicitate the best of Bangladeshi Cinema released in the year 1994.
-The ceremony took place in Dhaka and awards were given by then President of Bangladesh.
+The 19th Bangladesh National Film Awards were presented by the Ministry of Information, Bangladesh, to felicitate the best of Bangladeshi cinema released in the year 1994.
+The ceremony took place in Dhaka, and awards were given by the president of Bangladesh.
 The National Film Awards are the only film awards given by the government itself.
 Every year, a national panel appointed by the government selects the winning entry, and the award ceremony is held in Dhaka.
-1994 was the 19th ceremony of National Film Awards.
+1994 was the 19th ceremony of the National Film Awards.

 List of winners

 This year artists received awards in 23 categories.